pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 I say zero, no, it's not possible, you have not enough, because it's just easy, after all, take one, you see,
-I can just send tokens between different accounts within the same wallet.
+I **can just send tokens between different accounts within the same wallet**.
 So it's something like, I now created somehow the account at the bank, and the bank gave me the second account number.